cvick32/ConditionalHistory/README.md

 These steps must be done in order to run the tool!
 Make sure that in the terminal there is an environment that precedes the command line.
-For instance, for a virtual environment named `ch`, after the environment is activates the command line of the terminal should be preceded by `(ch)`.
+For instance, for a virtual environment named `ch`, after the environment is activated the command line of the terminal should be preceded by `(ch)`.